Montclair State University: John J. Cali School of Music

 The John J. Cali School of Music is part of the College of the Arts.
 The Cali School of Music provides a wide range of study and performance opportunities for its undergraduate and graduate students, as well as a professional certification program in Music Education and the Artist's Diploma and Performer's Certificate degrees in classical and jazz performance.
-The noted string quartet, the Shanghai Quartet, was in residence at MSU from 2002-2020.
+The noted string quartet, the Shanghai Quartet, was in residence at MSU from 2002 to 2020.
 As part of their new residency programs, the Cali School welcomed the Harlem Quartet as its new quartet-in-residence and introduced Jessie Montgomery as its composer-in-residence.
 In 2021, the Cali School implemented the Cali Pathways Project, a scholarship program designed to create dynamic and comprehensive pathways to higher education and careers in music for talented student musicians from underrepresented backgrounds.

-School of Communication and Media
+College of Communication and Media

-Included in the College of the Arts is the School of Communication and Media.
+Initially the School of Communications and Media within the College of the Arts, CCOM launched as Montclair's newest college in July 2025.

-The school opened a well-equipped, modern facility in fall 2017.
-It features a 187-seat Sony Digital Cinema Presentation Hall, four broadcast-ready HD + 4K studio and control rooms, motion picture stage for digital filmmaking, and an Audio Production Center featuring a Foley stage, a performance stage and audio sound labs.
+The then-school opened a new facility in fall 2017.
+It features a 187-seat Sony Digital Cinema Presentation Hall, four broadcast-ready HD + 4K studio and control rooms, motion picture stage for digital filmmaking, and an audio production center featuring a Foley stage, a performance stage, and audio sound labs.